 Step 1: Import Required PDF Using UPDF

 Access the UPDF tool on your device and hit the "Open File" option on its interface to navigate and import the PDF you desire.
-Following this, head to the right-side toolbar and click on the "Protect Using Password" button after locating it.
+Following this, head to the narrow next to "Save" and click on the "Protect Using Password" button after locating it.

 Step 2: Add the Required Password to Your PDF

-Next, select "Document Open" or "Permissions" in the left-side extended menu per your requirements.
+Next, select "Document Open" or "Permissions" in the extended menu per your requirements.
 Now, enter your password in the required place and again enter it to confirm the password.
-Afterward, hit the "Apply" button and continue to press the "Save" button to store your file with password protection.
+Afterward, continue to press the "Save" button to store your file with password protection.

 After learning the instructions, you may want to download this software and try the feature instantly.
 Don't worry.
 Click the button below and you can get it directly.
 We also offer a 60% discount for you, and if you are satisfied with this tool, upgrade it now before the offer expires.